tboquet/python-alp/docs/tutorial.rst

     expe.fit_async([data], [data_val])

-Like for the fit method, the architecture of the model is saved in the db along with the performance and the parameters are dumped in an HDF5 file.
+Like for the fit method, the model is saved in the db along with the performance and the parameters are dumped in an HDF5 file.